DevarshiBohra/CLICKY-Matchbox-Camera/README.md

 ## Web gallery features

 The gallery page is a self-contained single-page app served directly from the ESP32's flash memory.
-It requires no internet connection and works on any modern browser including mobile Safari and Chrome.
+It requires no internet connection and works in any modern browser, such as Google Chrome.

 Features: